sillybun/vim-repl/README.md

 let g:repl_auto_sends = ['def ', 'class ']
 ```

-If `g:repl_auto_sends` is defined, once user what to send a line starts with any pattern contained in the list.
-Whole block will be send automatically.
+If `g:repl_auto_sends` is defined, once user sends a line starts with any pattern contained in the list, whole block will be send automatically.

 # Updates: